nemo8130/Chromnum/README.md

 ```
 % Chromnum computes the chromatic number of a graph
 % Chromatic Number of a graph is the minimum number of colors by whcih
-% All nodes of the graph could be exhaustively mapped so that no two
-% adjacent nodes share the same color.
+% All nodes of the graph could be exhaustively mapped so that no two adjacent nodes share the same color.
-% Chromnum implements the "trailpathSA" algorithm
+% Chromnum implements a novel trailing path meta-heuristic approximation algorithm
 % The function takes the 1-0 adjacency matrix stored in a text file as its sole input argument
 % And returns the chromatic number of the corresponding graph
 ```